Typhoon Forrest: Meteorological history

 After attaining peak intensity, the storm weakened slightly on September 24 according to the JMA, though the storm briefly restrengthened to its peak wind speed at noon on September 25.
 By this time, Forrest was moving northwest, and the JTWC expected the storm to re-curve due to a weak spot in the subtropical ridge.
 However, the re-curvature took longer than expected.
 The JMA suggested that the storm maintained its intensity of 200 km/h for several days.
 On September 27, however, the JMA estimated that Forrest finally began to weaken.
 The storm quickly weakened thereafter, and by midday, the JMA downgraded the system into a severe tropical storm.
 During September 28, the system completed its extratropical transition, with the JTWC issuing their final advisory on the system early on the next day.
 After becoming an extratropical cyclone the system recurved and started to accelerate towards the east-northeast, before the JMA stopped monitoring the system during September 30, as it moved into the East Pacific basin.
-Thereafter, several ships reported storm and gale force winds while the system moved towards the east-northeast as it apprpoached southwest Alaska.
+Thereafter, several ships reported storm and gale force winds while the system moved towards the east-northeast as it approached southwest Alaska.
 The system subsequently stalled and gradually dissipated over the open waters of the Gulf of Alaska, with the system being last identifiable on October 4, about 1415 km northwest of Vancouver.

 Preparations and impact

+Guam

 During its formative stages, the storm passed near Guam, where winds of 32 km/h were measured.
 Rainfall was light, totaling 51 mm, but was enough to result in slight flooding.